What is platelet-rich plasma or PRP injection cost and is it worth trying?

 Some of the questions were my own too that I read up on to try to address.
 If you have more questions go ahead and ask them via the comments.

 PRP is an autologous (your own) blood product that can come in various forms depending on how it is made.

-It is in essence functionally a concentrated soup of your own growth factors and other molecules mainly from platelets, which are enriched above the typical concentration found in blood.
+It is in essence functionally a concentrated soup of your own growth factors.
+It also contains other molecules mainly from platelets, which are enriched above the typical concentration found in blood.
 This growth factor “stew” is hoped to have some therapeutic or even regenerative benefits.
 Again, you might value the infographic above.

-By the way I found a YouTube video below from Drew Lansdown, MD of UCSF to be very useful as a source of information.
-Also see my interview from last week with him where he answered some key questions about this biologic.
+I found a YouTube video below from Drew Lansdown, MD of UCSF to be very useful as a source of information.
+Also see my interview with him where he answered some key questions about this biologic.

 You make it by spinning a small amount of blood in a centrifuge, with some protocols involving different steps for further concentration such as additional centrifugation.
 Three products result from the prep:

 - platelet-rich plasma

 Every given batch of the kind of platelet-rich portion is likely to vary depending on the protocol for making it and the particular patient it’s made from because of differences in health, age, and perhaps genetic factors.

 Some clinic firms claim their protocol produces a more concentrated (and hence better) preparation.

 Unfortunately, with a few exceptions, there is little standardization in this area, and many practitioners literally have no quantitative idea what’s in the syringe that they are injecting into patients.
 That’s got to change.